 This Pongal, celebrate Nature’s bounty by trying out some indigenous varieties of rice.

-When we began our rice-with-bran experiment 10 years back, I proudly presented the unpolished, small grained organically grown Komal rice from a friend’s farm near Mumbai; our son looked at his plate and balefully asked, “Can we have some normal food in this house for Sunday lunch?”
-From that not so great beginning we have become a household that relishes Kuruva from Kerala, repeats Rajamudi from Karnataka, respects the deep red Mappilai Samba from Tamil Nadu and reveres the dark as the night Karuppu Kavuni.
-We find the universal, unnamed, polished white rice quite bland, having got accustomed to the distinct flavours of these rices.
+When we began our rice-with-bran experiment 10 years back, I proudly presented the unpolished, small-grained organically grown Komal rice from a friend’s farm near Mumbai; our son looked at his plate and balefully asked, “Can we have some normal food in this house for Sunday lunch?”
+From that, not so great beginning we have become a household that relishes Kuruva from Kerala repeats Rajamudi from Karnataka, respects the deep red Mappilai Samba from Tamil Nadu and reveres the dark as the night Karuppu Kavuni.
+We find the universal, unnamed, polished white rice quite bland, having got accustomed to the distinct flavors of these rice.

 The fully polished white rice that we get in the market is not the paddy rice our forefathers ate.
-They ate the flavourful, hand pounded rices grown locally during season.
-We have a rich cornucopia of rices ranging from white to red to black to scented rices.
+They ate the flavourful, hand pounded rice grown locally during the season.
+We have a rich cornucopia of rice ranging from white to red to black to scented rice.
 What we need to do is to welcome these back into our homes and diets.
-It is easier said than done, with all of us having become accustomed to fully polished white rice.
+It is easier said than done, with all of us have become accustomed to fully polished white rice.

-What is good for biodiversity is also good for health and eating these traditional rices is a route to good health and promoting agro-biodiversity.
-Sundararaman Iyer, a well known organic farming guru says, ‘we all complain of micro nutrient and mineral deficiency while eating the same food year in and out, if we eat different rices across the year we could get many of the micro nutrients we require.’
+What is good for biodiversity is also good for health and eating these traditional rice is a route to good health and promoting agro-biodiversity.
+Sundararaman Iyer, a well known organic farming guru says, ‘we all complain of micronutrient and mineral deficiency while eating the same food year in and out, if we eat different kinds of rice across the year we could get many of the micronutrients we require.’
 However, there are many misconceptions about rice including that it causes obesity and is the cause of diabetes, and consequently there is an en masse exodus from rice to wheat or millets.
-Gandhasaale, my all time favourite rice, grown in the Western Ghats, known for its fragrance, reminds me of my father every time we cook it.
+Gandhasaale, my all-time favorite rice, grown in the Western Ghats, known for its fragrance, reminds me of my father every time we cook it.
 This was the only rice he relished and could digest in his last few years while in fragile health.
 My farmer friend tells me that when grown in the plains it loses its fragrance.
-Almost all varieties have distinct nutritional benefits; for example the famous Navara rice is known for its medicinal properties and is used extensively in Ayurveda.
+Almost all varieties have distinct nutritional benefits; for example, the famous Navara rice is known for its medicinal properties and is used extensively in Ayurveda.